elle4/TeamTomer/pitch_template.md

 *All digital scholarship must engage with the question of sustainability.*

-*- Who or what institution will host your project?
+- Who or what institution will host your project?
 Is there a cost?
 - What tools or infrastructure is needed to maintain your project?
 - What people and communities are need to engage and maintain the project?
 - What might be the needs in five years for people to continue to use, engage with or build on your project?
 - Is the initial scope realistic?
-- Is the data in a transferable, re-usable format?*
+- Is the data in a transferable, re-usable format?